irishquinn/authorizenet-payment-gateway-for-woocommerce/readme.txt

 == Description ==

-Authorize.net Payment Gateway for WooCommerce makes your website ready to use Authorize.net payment gateway to accept credit/debit cards on your ecommerce store in safe way.
+<h3>Authorize.net Payment Gateway for WooCommerce</h3> makes your website ready to use Authorize.net payment gateway to accept credit/debit cards on your ecommerce store in safe way.

 Authorize.net is most widely used payment gateway to process payments online and accepts Visa, MasterCard, Discover and other variants of cards.

+= Features =
 Few features of this plugin:

 1. No SSL required
 2. No PCI required
 3. Easy to install and configure